 Loan Pre-Approval Requirements

 Sellers want buyers that are confident and clearly ready to buy.
-The best way to show that is to get pre-approved for a home loan before you start house hunting.
+The best way to show that you are ready to buy a house is to get pre-approved for a home loan before you start house hunting.
 To do so, there are certain requirements you will need to meet in regards to total monthly income, credit score, and the amount you have saved for a down payment.

 Different lenders have different minimums.
 However, some general rules of thumb these days are: